- Home

 Who gets Hodgkin lymphoma?

-Each year in Australia, about 780 people are diagnosed with Hodgkin lymphoma.
-Classical Hodgkin lymphoma most commonly develops in younger people aged 15–29 and older people aged over 70, but it can occur at any age.
-It is more common in men than women.
-The much rarer nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) mostly affects children, or men in their 30s and 40s.
+Each year in Australia, about 760 people are diagnosed with Hodgkin lymphoma.
+Classical Hodgkin lymphoma can occur at any age, but it most commonly develops in younger people (with almost half of cases occurring in those aged 15–39), and in people aged 60 years and over.
+It is slightly more common in men than women.
+The much rarer NLPHL mostly affects men in their 30s and 40s, and children.

 What causes Hodgkin lymphoma?